Skip to main content

 These Qt and Glibc versions are present on most Linux distributions from 2017 or later, such as Ubuntu 17.04 "Zesty Zapus", Debian 9 "Stretch", Fedora 25 Workstation, CentOS 8, and any more recent Linux distribution version.

-On Debian/Ubuntu, you may need to install the following package dependencies:
+On older versions of Debian / Ubuntu, you may need to install the following package dependencies:

 On Fedora/CentOS, you may need to install the following package dependencies: